Ideals in Triangulated Categories: Phantoms, Ghosts and Skeleta

 \begin{thm} For each $n$, the pair $(\Proj_n,\I^n)$ is a projective class. \end{thm}

 This result is a special case of the ``product'' operation on projective classes.
 Both are discussed in more detail in Section~\ref{se:operations}.

 Theorem~\ref{th:pc} forms the cornerstone of our investigations of various ideals in the stable homotopy category and the derived category of an abelian category, investigations which occupy us in the later sections of the paper.
-But before getting to these examples, we show in Section~\ref{se:ass} how a projective class leads to an Adams spectral sequence, and we prove that this spectral sequence is conditionally convergent~\cite{bo:ccss} if the projective class is \dfn{generating}, \ie if for each non-zero $X$ there is a projective $P$ and a non-zero map $P \ra X$.
+But before getting to these examples, we show in Section~\ref{se:ass} how a projective class leads to an Adams spectral sequence, and we prove that this spectral sequence is conditionally convergent~\cite{bo:ccss} if the ideal is closed under countable coproducts and the projective class is \dfn{generating}, \ie if for each non-zero $X$ there is a projective $P$ and a non-zero map $P \ra X$.
 The \dfn{length} of an object $X$ is the smallest $n$ such that $X$ is in $\Proj_n$, and is infinite if $X$ is not in any $\Proj_n$.
-If $X$ has finite length and we have a generating projective class, then the Adams spectral sequence abutting to $[X,Y]$ is strongly convergent~\cite{bo:ccss}.
-Our next observation is that when dealing with a generating projective class (which we always do), an upper bound on the length of an object $X$ is given by $1 + \pdim X$, where the projective dimension of $X$ is the length of the shortest projective resolution of $X$ with respect to the given projective class.
+If $X$ has finite length and we have a generating projective class such that $\I$ is closed under countable coproducts, then the Adams spectral sequence abutting to $[X,Y]$ is strongly convergent~\cite{bo:ccss}.
+Our next observation is that when dealing with a generating projective class, an upper bound on the length of an object $X$ is given by $1 + \pdim X$, where the projective dimension of $X$ is the length of the shortest projective resolution of $X$ with respect to the given projective class.

 The remaining sections deal with examples of projective classes.
 Section~\ref{se:phantoms} studies phantom maps in any category which has a generating phantom projective class (Definition~\ref{de:gppc}).
 A phantom map is a map which is zero when restricted to any ``finite'' object (Definition~\ref{de:finite}).
 A necessary tool is the introduction of weaker variants of colimits, such as weak colimits and minimal cones.
 We conclude that if our category satisfies ``Brown Representability'' (Definition~\ref{de:br}), then every object has projective dimension at most one, the composite of any two phantoms is zero, and the Adams spectral sequence degenerates into a generalized Milnor sequence.